enthought/mayavi/README.rst

 Vision
 ======

-MayaVi2 seeks to provide easy and interactive visualization of 3D data.
+Mayavi seeks to provide easy and interactive visualization of 3D data.
 It does this by the following:

     - an (optional) rich user interface with dialogs to interact with all data